una-auxme/MeshGraphNets.jl/docs/src/overview.md

 # Overview

-This page provides links for the different sections depending on your use case.
-You can start with one of the examples if you want to try out the package or create your own network of MeshGraphNets for your use case.
+This page provides links for the different sections of this documentation.
+You can start with one of the examples if you want to try out the package or create your own network via [*MeshGraphNets.jl*](https://github.com/una-auxme/MeshGraphNets.jl) for your use case.

-References for training strategies and the core package [GraphNetCore.jl](https://github.com/una-auxme/GraphNetCore.jl) are also listed.
+References for training strategies and the core package [*GraphNetCore.jl*](https://github.com/una-auxme/GraphNetCore.jl) are also listed.

 **Getting Started**